Problems with fixpoints of polynomials of polynomials: Background

 It is obvious that the answerable part of a container is answerable.
 Note that, contrary to the other operations on containers we discussed, it is not functorial, nor monotone when we look at the induced degrees: for instance, the answerable part of $1$ is $0$, while the answerable part of $\unit + 1$ is $\unit$, although we have $1 \equiv \unit + 1$.
-More generally, we have the following interaction between $\mkAnswerable$ and monoidal products (the expected $\bbN$-ary versions also hold).